harishvinay/poc-ui/README.md

 npm install -g http-server
 http-server

-launch broser and open localhost:port to see the UI.
+Launch browser and open localhost:port to see the UI.